leorapini/flutter_boilerplate/README.md

 # flutter_boilerplate

-Boilerplate code and basic Clean Architecture folder structure for a new Flutter App.
+Boilerplate template and basic Clean Architecture folder structure for a new Flutter App.

 ## Motivation